Why do I receive an automatic reply in response to my email?

 What can I apply for?

-For the current 2014 Spring selection round (deadline 1 March 2014), only the category Script and Project Development was open for applications.
+For the past 2014 Spring selection round (March 2014), only the category Script and Project Development was open for applications.

 For the upcoming 2014 Fall selection round, both the categories Script and Project Development and Post-production support will be open for applications.